Sud Express: History

-The inaugural trip of the Sud Express took place on 21 October 1887 connecting Lisbon via Madrid to Paris in 45 hours and services were extended on 4 November 1887 to Calais.
-Initially the service was weekly, but in 1888 was run twice weekly and from London Charing Cross.
-Also in 1888 the British Royal Mail launched connecting package services from Lisbon to Rio de la Plata and Brazil.
+Initially, the service was weekly, but in 1888 was run twice weekly and from London Charing Cross.
+Also in 1888, the British Royal Mail launched connecting package services from Lisbon to Rio de la Plata and Brazil.
 The service frequency increased further and on 1 January 1907 started to run daily.

-It was suspended between 11 December 1937 and 1 August 1939 due to the Spanish Civil War.
+In the 1930s, the Spanish Civil War caused the service to be suspended more than once, including from the war's outbreak (in 1936) until 5 November 1937 and again from 11 December 1937 to 1 August 1939.
 It was again suspended on 1 November 1940 due to World War II.
-It restarted between Paris and Lisbon in March 1945.
+It restarted between Paris and Lisbon in March 1945 and soon also again to Madrid.